coursesAM/APL405/README.md

 ## Homework Schedule
-Homeworks would be given bi-weekly
+A total of 4 homeworks would be given, and must be submitted within 2 weeks
 |HW# | Questions|
 |:------:|:---------:|
 | HW1 |  [Homework 1](Homeworks/HW_1.pdf) |